The rules for appropriately driving and parking on the New College campus.

 (a) Vehicles used on campus by staff and enrolled students, regardless of number of hours or days, night or day, full time or part time, must be registered and must bear a valid NCF permit.

-(c) Upon request by Parking Services, the person registering a vehicle must present a valid NCF faculty, staff, or student ID card, or a letter from the employer, which justifies the type of permit requested.
+(c) The person registering a vehicle must present a valid NCF faculty, staff, or student ID card, or a letter from the employer, which justifies the type of permit requested.
 Disabled registrants must present a copy of their disabled registration.
 All registrants are responsible for providing Parking Services with a current address and current information on vehicle ownership.

 (e) There is no grace period for registration of vehicles and acquisition of NCF permits.
 New and returning employees may obtain a temporary permit for fourteen (14) calendar days from the start date of their employment.
 Proof of employment is required.

 (f) Marked delivery trucks or commercial vehicles (driven by commercial representatives), telephone and power service vehicles, limousine service automobiles, taxis and buses making brief stops in the appropriate spaces or zones at one or more points on campus are not required to pay a parking fee or display a permit unless the vehicles will be parked.
 When parked, these vehicles shall utilize designated loading/unloading zones for a period of no more than 30 minutes.

 (a) When the vehicle is parked, hangtags must be hung from the rearview mirror bracket with the registration number plainly visible through the front window of the vehicle.
 Having tinted windows or using a sunscreen or a car cover does not preclude the necessity of ensuring the hangtag is plainly visible.

 (b) Hangtags may not be transferred from registrant to another vehicle operator who would otherwise be required to register his or her vehicle.

 (c) Hangtags are transferable to any vehicle owned by the registrant.